wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 limited domain implement filters to protect their networks from the limited domain traffic.

-# Making a transport type limited-domain protocol fail-closed
+# Making a layer-3 type limited-domain protocol fail-closed

 One way to make a limited-domain protocol fail-closed is to assign it a unique EtherType (this is the mechanism used by MPLS).
-In modern router and hosts, if the protocol (and so its associated EtherType) is not enabled on an interface, then the Ethernet chipset will drop the frame, and the host will not see it.
+In modern router and hosts, if the protocol (and so its associated EtherType) is not enabled on an interface, then the Ethernet chipset will ignore the frame, and the node OS will not process it.
 This is a very simple and effective mechanism to ensure that the protocol does not leak out of the limited domain.

-Note that this only works for transport-type limited domain protocols (e.g., SRv6).
+Note that this only works for transport-type limited domain protocols (i.e., protocols running at the layer 3).
 Higher layer protocols cannot necessarily be protected in this way, and so cryptographically enforced mechanisms may need to be used instead (e.g as  done used by ANIMA in {{RFC8994}} and {{RFC8995}}).

 The EtherType is a 16-bit field in an Ethernet frame, and so it is a somewhat limited resource.